The AI Project Manager: My PMI-CPMAI Journey

 Why Am I Doing This?

 As Director of an IT PMO, I have led projects and programs, designed governance frameworks, and expanded agile across organizations.
 I founded AI Project Lab to explore the evolving intersection of project management and AI.
+But belief alone is not a strategy.
+Here is what is actually driving me to pursue the CPMAI:

-The gap is real.
 AI projects are not failing because of bad algorithms.
 They are failing because of poor scoping, unclear ownership, weak data governance, and the same execution problems we have always had — amplified!
 PMs who understand the AI lifecycle can fix that.

-Project Management is changing.
 AI is no longer just a project type — it is becoming embedded in how every project runs.
 Governance frameworks, tooling, resource planning, vendor evaluation: AI touches all of it.
 Staying relevant means staying ahead of that curve.

-Credibility matters.
 I can talk about AI project management from experience.
 But a credential adds a shared language and a recognized benchmark.

 What to Expect From This Series